The Emergency-Care Consequences of Disrupted Prevention: Evidence from Mammography Screening Pathway: Data and Methods

-This study uses version 9.0.0 of the Survey of Health, Aging, and Retirement in Europe (SHARE), a multidisciplinary panel dataset on the health, socio-economic status, and social networks of older European populations.
-Our analysis focuses on the 2021-22 wave (Wave 9), which includes 46,161 households and 69,447 individuals across 27 European countries and Israel.
+We use version 9.0.0 of the Survey of Health, Ageing and Retirement in Europe (SHARE), a cross-country panel survey of older Europeans.
+Our main analysis draws on Wave~9 (2021--2022), which covers 46,161 households and 69,447 individuals in 27 European countries and Israel.
+We also use the first SHARE Corona Survey, a special telephone survey fielded between June and August 2020 among SHARE panel participants aged 50 and above (Bergmann and Borsch-Supan, 2021; Bergmann et al., 2024), to capture respondents' circumstances during the initial phase of the pandemic.

-The target population of wave 9 consists of people born in 1972 or earlier, who speak (one of) the country's official languages (regardless of nationality and citizenship), and who do not live either abroad or in institutions such as prisons and hospitals during the entire fieldwork period.

-National samples are selected through probability-based sampling designs.
-However, sampling procedures are not completely standardized across countries because of the lack of suitable sampling frames for the target population of interest (see e.g., Bergmann et al.\ 2017).
-To limit the impact of sample representativeness issues and coverage errors for certain population groups, we restrict our sample to respondents born earlier than 1972 who live in residential households.
-Younger cohorts of respondents are included in the sample only because they are spouses/partners of age-eligible respondents, but are not representative of the underlying population.
-Similarly, we exclude respondents living in nursing homes or other healthcare institutions because of likely coverage errors in the national sampling procedures for the institutionalized population.

-In addition to the regular panel interviews in Wave 9, we also use data from the first SHARE Corona Survey to capture respondents’ situation during the initial phase of the COVID-19 pandemic.
-We use data from the first SHARE Corona Survey, a special telephone (CATI) wave of the SHARE (Bergmann and B\"orsch-Supan, 2021).
-The Corona Survey was fielded between June and August 2020 in 27 European countries and Israel and interviewed respondents aged 50 and over who were already part of the SHARE panel.
-The gross sample is based on the Wave 8 panel sample, including both individuals already interviewed face-to-face before the COVID-19 outbreak and those who had not yet been interviewed when fieldwork was suspended.
-The Corona questionnaire collects information on health and mental health, COVID-19 infections, access to healthcare, work and income, and social relationships during the pandemic.

-Furthermore, we use supplementary material from the report of the European Commission on \emph{Cancer Screening in the European Union} to refine our sample selection.
-This report provides detailed information on \emph{national breast cancer screening programs}, which offer \emph{free mammography screenings and send invitation letters to eligible women}.
-However, since these programs vary across countries, we construct a homogeneous sample based on the following criteria.
+We restrict the sample to respondents living in residential households, excluding those in nursing homes or other institutions.
+SHARE sampling frames differ across countries and coverage of institutionalized populations is limited (Bergmann et al., 2017).
+We also exclude respondents who appear in SHARE only as spouses or partners of age-eligible participants, as they are not representative of the target population.